 Along the mission a number of scientific cases have been identified where the goal requires the observation of sky regions larger than the field of view of the EPIC cameras (galaxy clusters, supernova remnants, crowded fields, solar system objects).
 Since no raster, dithering or tracking modes were included in the original design of XMM-Newton, a target region larger than the field of view can only be achieved by a series of individual, independent observations, each having its own operational and instrument overheads (§ 4.5.1 and 4.5.2).
 For programmes not requiring long integration times per pointing, these overheads may reduce significantly the observing efficiency, especially for EPIC-pn.

 The Mosaic mode has been defined to keep a high observing efficiency when large fields are observed for relatively short integration times.
 This is done, basically, by suppressing the upload (for MOS) and calculation (for pn) of the EPIC offset tables8 at every pointing, except in the first one of a series of consecutive, adjacent pointings.

 The detailed strategy is as follows: a number of nearby pointings are scheduled consecutively; at the first attitude of the sequence fixed offset tables are uploaded for MOS cameras and an offset table is specifically computed for pn with the filter wheel at the CLOSED position; once the EPIC filters selected by the PI are set, the exposures in all EPIC and RGS instruments are started and continued uninterruptedly until the end of the last pointing of the series.

 Since MOS cameras are already operated with fixed offset tables, the new mode has no noticeable effect on the quality of their data products.
 The offset table computed for pn through the filter CLOSED may result in a degraded spectral resolution for sources producing a non-negligible optical loading.
 Nevertheless, the effect can be suppressed with the selection of the adequate filter, with the exception of sources extremely bright in the optical.
-The only restriction to the EPIC filters is that they cannot be changed during the complete pointings series.
+The only restriction to the EPIC filters is that they cannot be changed while completing the pointings series.
 Different EPIC cameras may use different filters, but they all must be set in Full Frame mode.